6 Hygiene Tips for Bed Bound Seniors

 8. Dip the patient's feet in a washbasin and clean feet with a towel or sponge.

-9. Use moisturizer and body powder to keep their skin hydrated and dry, then change them into a clean set of clothes.
+9. Use moisturizer and body powder to keep their skin hydrated and dry, then change them into clean clothes.

 Dry skin, especially if someone is prone to eczema, can cause infection.

-So, it’s important to use a gentle, fragrance-free moisturizer to keep skin hydrated and to soothe dry or itchy patches, especially after bathing.
+So, it's important to use a gentle, fragrance-free moisturizer, especially after bathing, to keep skin hydrated and soothe dry or itchy patches.

 In between washes, use a dry shampoo as needed to keep hair from getting greasy and uncomfortable.
 And try to do a thorough wash at least once a week, or more often if their hair gets especially grimy.